Marinas & Anchorages

 Moorings are available on a first-come, first-served basis, with no reservations accepted.
 Moorings are charged by the overall length of the vessel at US$0.70 per foot per day.
 There are no long-term rates (officially, but it does happen).

-We have often seen that the guys in the launches will be adamant that there is nothing available, but when you ask your Advisor to ask them, suddenly something happens.
+We have often seen that the guys in the launches will be adamant that there is nothing available, but when you ask your Advisor to ask them (in better Spanish), suddenly something happens.

 Dinghies may not be used between boats and the club dock.
 The BYC provides several 24-hour water taxis.